yaoxt3/EducationProject/README.md

-# EducationProject for Franka panda with impedance control
+# Franka panda with impedance control

 This repository is forked from: https://github.com/1am5hy/EducationProject.git